-Previously, she developed with Beak Labs for Samsung Mobile and Twitter at SXSW, and she was a software development intern with Walt Disney Imagineering Research and Development in Los Angeles.
+Previously, Savannah developed work with Beak Labs for Samsung Mobile and Twitter at SXSW, and she was a software development intern with Walt Disney Imagineering Research and Development in Los Angeles.
 Her work has shown at the Austin Museum of Art’s Arthouse, 500X, and Gray Matters.
 She was a participant in the Dallas Pavilion Project published in conjunction with the 2013 Venice Biennale.
 Savannah has worked with middle school students as a teacher at Breakthrough Collaborative in Austin and as a tutor with the West Dallas Community Centers.
 Savannah graduated summa cum laude from SMU in May 2013 with degrees in sculpture and creative computation.